sunarmed/EC601-Project2/README.md

 ## MVP:

-With the help of Tweepy (https://www.tweepy.org/) , "an easy-to-use Pythn library for accessing the Twitter API", I can search the collect every tweets containing the keywords of a specified city, e.g. Boston.
-Every tweet can be analyzed by the Cloud Language Processing API and given a sentiment score of the tweet ranging from -1 to 1, meaning the positiveness of this short text.
+With the help of Tweepy (https://www.tweepy.org/) , "an easy-to-use Python library for accessing the Twitter API", I can search and collect every tweets containing the keywords of a specified city, e.g. Boston.
+Every tweet can be analyzed by the Google Cloud Language Processing API(https://cloud.google.com/natural-language) and given a sentiment score of the tweet ranging from -1 to 1, meaning the positiveness of this short text.

 At any given time, I can collect at least 300 tweet and calculate the mean and standard deviation of sentiment regarding this city.
 Those two indicators enable us to have a more holistic view over the sentimental part of this city.